GfSE/SAF-Specification/stereotypes.md

 Specifies the fact that a Logical SOI exists in a specific Logical Context. realizes concept Internal Logical Element Constituent

-Specifies the fact that a Logical Element contains any number of Logical Element(s).
+Specifies the fact that a Logical Element contains any number of Logical Elements.
 ## SAF_LogicalSOI
 ### Documentation